 As for processing software: whatever you feel works.
 I personally use an ancient version of Photoshop Elements because it’s no-frills.
 Abandoned work calls for mucho bracketing and blending (HDR) due to the drastic lighting contrasts.
 For this, I use a free program called Picturenaut to make the composite, then finish off the final contrast and color adjustments in Elements.
 Oh yeah, and please don’t overdo the post-processing… there’s absolutely no reason a spooky abandoned church has to look like a pile of clown vomit.

 Film: exclusively old-school, American-made Polaroid Land Cameras… that’s right, instant film.
 Not that plastic, full-retard auto flash/auto exposure Instax crap, either.
 Integral stuff (the stuff you watch develop in your hand) is usually shot on readily-available Impossible Project stock with a folding SX-70 or SLR-680 SE.
 Yeah it’s expensive, but think before you shoot.
 Packfilm (older, peel-apart type) is usually shot with a Polaroid 195 rig on Fuji FP-100C for color, or FP-3000B for B/W… sadly, neither of which are in production, anymore.
 The 195 is metered with a Gossen LunaPro SBC and I highly recommend that particular meter because it beats the piss out of any app, and 9v batteries are cheap.

-On rare occasion, I dick around with 35mm and other formats.
+On rare occasion, I dick around with 35mm and other analog formats.
 Getting it processed locally, however, is almost impossible these days, and largely why I stick to instant.